PeterWaher/IoTGateway/README.md

 Persistence
 ----------------------

-The [Persistence](Persistence) folder contains libraries that manage data persistence in object databases.
+The [Persistence](Persistence) folder contains libraries that create an infrastructure for persistence of objects in applications.
+This includes a simple embedded encrypted local object database, as well as integration with external databases.
+Objects are persisted based on their annotated class definitions.

 | Project                            | Type         | Link                                                               | Project description |
 |------------------------------------|--------------|--------------------------------------------------------------------|---------------------|